Starcounter/Docs/guides/web-apps/acceptance-testing-with-selenium/README.md

 ![Seleninium result screenshot](/assets/2016-04-01-13_34_52-Launcher-Microsoft-Visual-Studio.png)

 Now, the only thing left to do is to run that test!
 In the Test Explorer, click on the "Run All" button.
-In the following seconds, put your hands up from your mouse and keyboard, because Selenium will take control of your system and perform the test.
 If it works well, you should see your tests passing.

 ![test explorer](/assets/2016-04-01-13_40_22-Launcher-Microsoft-Visual-Studio.png)